getify/You-Dont-Know-JS/types & grammar/ch5.md

 A lot of developers assume that the `{ .. }` pair is just a standalone `object` literal that doesn't get assigned anywhere.
 But it's actually entirely different.

 Here, `{ .. }` is just a regular code block.
 It's not very idiomatic in JavaScript (much more so in other languages!) to have a standalone `{ .. }` block like that, but it's perfectly valid JS grammar.
-It can be especially helpful when combined with `let` block-scoping declarations (see the *"Scope & Closures"* title in this series).
+It can be especially helpful when combined with `let` block-scoping declarations (see the *Scope & Closures* title in this series).

 The `{ .. }` code block here is functionally pretty much identical to the code block being attached to some statement, like a `for`/`while` loop, `if` conditional, etc.